AnshukAggarwal/React-Expense-Tracker/README.md

 # An expense tracker created with Create React App

-## Exploring the core react concepts.
+## Exploring the core React concepts.
 Users can add an expense and filter by a month

 ### Clone the project